Create Offline to Share Online - A Social Media System for Artists

 Do content pillars feel more like content jail bars?

-If you're nodding you're head yes, join me for THE MICROSERIES METHOD: A fun, hands-on social strategy workshop over zoom.
+If you're nodding you're head yes, join me for THE MICROSERIES METHOD: A fun, hands-on social strategy online workshop.

-In The Microseries Method, we are stepping away from 'gotta post 'em all' energy and approaching content with intention.
+In this workshop, we are stepping away from 'gotta post 'em all' energy and approaching content with intention.

 We are creating offline to share online.